B-BBEE Sector Charters

 - Is a Draft Sector Code, which has been published nationally for public comment and input, for a period of sixty (60) days.

 A B-BBEE Draft Sector Code, gazetted in terms of Section 9(1) of the B-BBEE Act, means that it:

-Becomes a Sector Code of Good Practice (Sector Code) and shares the same status as the B-BBEE Codes of Good Practice, published by the Minister of Trade and Industry, in February 2007; and
+- Becomes a Sector Code of Good Practice (Sector Code) and shares the same status as the B-BBEE Codes of Good Practice, published by the Minister of Trade, Industry and Competition, in February 2007; and

 Statement of Clarification – Effective Date of Sector Codes